-The Sheldon Memorial Plaque was created and donated to the SFA in memory of Marie Sheldon Hine, S#4812X1321-1, a member and regular SFA volunteer.
+The purpose of the Sheldon Memorial Plaque is to give special recognition to those who have made significant contributions to the SFA.
+The plaque was created and donated to the SFA in memory of Marie Sheldon Hin, S#4812X1321-1, a member and regular SFA volunteer.

 Rev. Henry Olcott Sheldon S5124